 Any deductibles or self-insured retentions must be declared to and approved by SETA.
-In the sole discretion of SETA, SETA may require a funded agency to reduce or eliminate such deductibles or self-insured retentions as respects SETA, its officers, employees and volunteers.
+In the sole discretion of SETA, SETA may require an Insured to reduce or eliminate such deductibles or self-insured retentions with respect to SETA, its officers, employees and volunteers.